This website uses cookies. Read more about our cookie/privacy policy.

 Free

-The Festival of Creativity takes place across Sheffield city centre through April, May, and June 2025.
+Future Now Festival of Creativity takes place across Sheffield city centre through April, May, and June 2026.

 Graduating students from across Sheffield Hallam’s Creative Industries Institute will be exhibiting their work which presents creative proposals to real world problems.